I love the Big Island. You get a more more diverse experience than any of the other islands.

 General Hawaii Information

-Hawaii: Off the Beaten Path by Sean Pager is a bit dated now, but I have found it to be the best single guidebook which covers all the Hawaiian islands.
+Hawaii: Off the Beaten Path by Sean Pager is a bit dated now, but I have found it to be the best single guidebook which covers all the Hawaiian islands though hotels and restaurants are likely out of date now.
 I have yet to be disappointed by anything which was recommended in this book and there are very few things we have discovered which weren’t listed in this book.
 The Hawaii Revealed books and now Smartphone apps are written by opinionated authors who provide greater detail than most guides.
-I have come to trust judgment on activities, hikes, etc but don’t always agree with their restaurant assessments.
+I have found they list activities that are sometimes missed by other guides, but have found their restaurant assessments uneven.
 Konaweb is a very old school website which still has useful information.

 If you are looking for a B&B and don’t want the hassle of screening them try contacting Hawaii’s Best Bed & Breakfasts run by Barbara and Susan Campbell.
 They have good taste and high standards.